Horseback Riders Embark on a Journey to Well-Being

 Digard, J.-P. (1995).
 “Horse, My Love.” *Des sports* (25), 49–60.

-Fischer G-N. (2011), Chapter 1.
-“The Psychosocial Approach to the Environment,” Social Psychology of the Environment.
-Edited by Fischer Gustave-Nicolas.
-Paris, Dunod, “Psycho Sup,” pp. 17–27.
+Fischer, G-N. (2011), “Chapter 1.
+The Psychosocial Approach to the Environment,” *Social Psychology of the Environment*.
+Edited by Fischer, Gustave-Nicolas.
+Paris: Dunod, “Psycho Sup,” pp. 17–27.

 Gorichon-Baillet.
 (1928).
 Practical Horseback Riding.
 Horseback Riding in Physical Education.
 France

-Hallem Y., Sahut J-M., Hikkerova L. (2020), “Slow Tourism” as a Way to Improve Well-Being, Gestion 2000, (Volume 37), pp. 129–147.
+Hallem, Y., Sahut, J-M., Hikkerova, L. (2020), “Slow Tourism” as a Way to Improve Well-Being, Gestion 2000, (Volume 37), pp. 129–147.
 DOI: 10.3917/g2000.373.0129.

-Hamman, P. (2017), “Introduction: The Relationship Between Rurality, Nature, and the Environment in the Social Sciences: Perspectives and Renewal,” in Philippe Hamman (ed.), *Rurality, Nature, and the Environment: Between Knowledge and Imagination*.
+Hamman, P. (2017), “Introduction: The Relationships Between Rurality, Nature, and the Environment in the Social Sciences: Perspectives and Renewal,” in Philippe Hamman (ed.), *Rurality, Nature, and the Environment: Between Knowledge and Imagination*.
 Toulouse: Érès, “Urban and Rural Societies – Pocket Series,” pp. 7–58.

 Jay L. (2014), “Somatic Practices and Body Ecology,” *Sociétés*, (No. 125), pp. 103–115.
 DOI: 10.3917/soc.125.0103.

-Kalaora, B. (2001) Conquering the Great Outdoors.
-Ethnologie française, Vol. 31, pp. 591–597.
+Kalaora, B. (2001) “Conquering the Wilderness.” *Ethnologie française*, Vol. 31, pp. 591–597.

-Kudelski, Magali (2010), “Sports: The Neglected Area of Psychiatry?” *L’information psychiatrique*, (Vol. 86), pp. 877–882.
+Kudelski, Magali (2010), “Is Sports the Neglected Area of Psychiatry?” *L’information psychiatrique*, (Volume 86), pp. 877–882.

-Le Clanche, J.-F. (2018), “Epistemology of Rupture,” *Pour* (No. 234–235), pp. 29–36.
+Le Clanche, J-F. (2018), “Epistemology of Rupture,” *Pour* (No. 234–235), pp. 29–36.
 DOI: 10.3917/pour.234.0029.

 Loo, B., & Guilmot, P. (2003).
 Listening to the Horse in Equine-Assisted Therapy.
 Budapest.